CNA-Tech/PKS-Ninja/LabGuides/PodSecurityPolicy-PS6496/readme.md

 |The seccomp profile used by containers|	annotations|
 |The sysctl profile used by containers|	annotations|

 ### RBAC

+Before we go deep into PSPs, let's go over RBAC in kubernetes.
 RBAC is a standard Kubernetes authorization mode, and can easily be used to authorize use of policies.
+This tutorial will go over using RBAC to authorize PSPs.

 RBAC API has 4 top level Types

 1. Role
     Role: Grant access to resources within a single namespace

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1
     kind: Role